Recipe Scaling Calculator

 Formula

-Does every ingredient scale exactly?
+Can I just double every ingredient exactly?

 Related Calculators